tauanajc/Cunha_etal_2023_CurrBiol/README.md

+# Genome assembly and loss of universal genes in Nematomorpha

 This repository contains the scripts used to assemble and analyze the genomes of two nematomorph species.
 If you use this repository, please cite:

 Cunha TJ, De Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023. **Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha**.